 Brownfields Redevelopment Program

-The City of Houston's Brownfields Redevelopment Program has been a tremendously effective partnership of government, industry, community and non-profit organizations working together to cleanup Houston’s idle properties, create jobs, encourage economic growth, and benefit communities in need.
+The City of Houston's Brownfields Redevelopment Program mission is to revitalize core neighborhoods; catalyze sustainable economic growth; ensure a safe and clean environment; improve quality of life for Houston residents; and create thriving, livable neighborhoods in this world-class city.
+The Program has been a tremendously effective partnership of government, industry, community and non-profit organizations working together to cleanup Houston’s idle properties, create jobs, encourage economic growth, and benefit communities in need.

 What are Brownfields?

-Brownfields are abandoned or underutilized properties that have real or perceived environmental contamination which has complicated or hindered redevelopment and revitalization.
-Brownfields are real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
-Examples of brownfields include properties that were:
+The U.S. Environmental Protection Agency (EPA) defines a brownfield as a property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

 What impacts do Brownfields have on the community?

 Brownfields can have a variety of impacts over time on the communities in which they are located.
-These properties can decrease city tax revenues, as well as property values, which ultimately impacts the local economy.
 On Brownfields properties in which environmental contamination is present, there remains an ongoing potential threat to human health and the surrounding environment.
+These properties may decrease city tax revenues, as well as property values, which ultimately impacts the local economy.
 In addition to negative economic and environmental impacts, the blight created by Brownfields can also affect redevelopment of neighboring properties.

 What are the benefits of Brownfields redevelopment?